-4.11.1 NLB stated that it requires the Company to establish a NSP and LMP, detailing the proposed lighting and marking for all phases of the Development.
-NLB further advised that it wishes to be consulted on the lighting and marking requirements during the decommissioning phase of the Development.
-NLB further advised that the lighting and marking may need to be altered or amended to reflect the neighbouring Neart na Gaoithe,

-Seagreen Alpha and Seagreen Bravo offshore wind farms, in order to form a cohesive and effective marking plan for the area.

-- 4.11.2 NLB provided further details regarding the marking requirements during the construction phase.
-NLB also provided details regarding the marking and lighting requirements during the operational phase of the Development, including the requirement to adhere to the International Association of Marine Aids to Navigation and Lighthouse Authorities ("IALA") Recommendation O-139. - 4.11.3 NLB provided further comments on the requirement to obtain a Statutory Sanction prior to the deployment of any navigational marking and lighting equipment, promulgation of information regarding the nature and timescales of the Development and the requirement to inform the United Kingdom Hydrographic Office ("UKHO") of the locations of the installed WTGs, cable routes and cable landing points. - 4.11.4 NLB noted that a comprehensive contingency plan will be required, detailing the emergency response to all possible catastrophic failure and collision scenarios. - 4.11.5 Conditions have been placed on the s.36 consent to mitigate the impacts highlighted by the NLB, including the requirement to prepare, consult on and adhere to the ERCoP, NSP and LMP.
-Conditions will also be attached to any marine licence(s) granted regarding notification requirements. - 4.12 Scottish Environment Protection Agency ("SEPA") - 4.12.1 SEPA had no comments to make on the offshore elements of this Development and referred to their standing advice on marine consultations (LUPS-GU13 Marine Scotland consultations: SEPA standing advice for Marine Scotland on marine licence consultations). - 4.13 Scottish Natural Heritage ("SNH") - 4.13.1 SNH submitted an objection to the Development based on the grounds that it predicted adverse effects on the site integrity of the Forth Islands SPA (with respect to the kittiwake, gannet and razorbill qualifying interests) and Fowlsheugh SPA (kittiwake and razorbill qualifying interests) as a result of the Development in-combination with the existing consents for the other Forth and Tay Developments.
-SNH advised that there would be no adverse effect on the site integrity of any SPA as a result of the Development in isolation. - 4.13.2 SNH further advised that an adverse impact on the site integrity of the St Abb's Head to Fast Castle SPA, in respect of kittiwake as a qualifying interest, as a result of the Development in-combination with the existing consents for the Forth and Tay Developments could not be ruled out.
+- 4.11.1 NLB stated that it requires the Applicant to establish a NSP and LMP, detailing the proposed lighting and marking for all phases of the Works.
+NLB further advised that it wishes to be consulted on the lighting and marking requirements during the decommissioning phase of the Works.
+NLB further advised that the lighting and marking may need to be altered or amended to reflect the neighbouring Neat na Gaoithe, Seagreen Alpha and Seagreen Bravo offshore wind farms, in order to form a cohesive and effective marking plan for the area. - 4.11.2 NLB provided further details regarding the marking requirements during the construction phase.
+NLB also provided details regarding the marking and lighting requirements during the operational phase of the Works, including the requirement to adhere to the International Association of Marine Aids to Navigation and Lighthouse Authorities ("IALA") Recommendation O-139. - 4.11.3 NLB provided further comments on the requirement to obtain a Statutory Sanction prior to the deployment of any navigational marking and lighting equipment, promulgation of information regarding the nature and timescales of the Project and the requirement to inform the United Kingdom Hydrographic Office ("UKHO") of the locations of the installed WTGs, cable routes and cable landing points. - 4.11.4 NLB noted that a comprehensive contingency plan will be required, detailing the emergency response to all possible catastrophic failure and collision scenarios. - 4.11.5 Conditions have been placed on the s.36 consent and OfTI Marine Licence to mitigate the impacts highlighted by the NLB, including the requirement to prepare, consult on and adhere to the ERCoP, NSP and LMP.
+Conditions have also been attached to the OfTI Marine Licence requiring that the Works are marked and lit in accordance with IALA Recommendation O-139.